hlorenzo/academic-kickstart/content/publication/_index.md

     content:
       count: 0
       title: Published articles
-      text: I mainly work on dimension reduction questions in link with the SIR and the PLS approaches.
-Recently I started to explore their behaviors in the extremes context.
+      text: I mainly work on dimension reduction questions in link with the SIR and the PLS approaches, recently I started to explore their behaviors in the extremes context.
+I also work on solutions to missing data problems.
       # Display content from the `content/publication/` folder
       filters:
         folders: